Divine Order Of Operations

 Always relate your experience to the world around you to God first, His work second, you and I come last.

 Alright, thank you very much, and hello again, radio friends, how in the world are you?
 Everything alright at your house?
 Oh, I trust so, bless your heart, just been praying for you, all of you who fellowship with me on these precious few moments each day.
 Praying that God might bless you and strengthen you and encourage you and that something I have to say from God’s Word by the enablement of the Holy Spirit might bring joy and love and power into your life.
 I trust that might be so.
-We’re in 1 Thessalonians 2, coming out of verse 14 he said, “Ye brethren became followers of the churches of God which in Judea are in Christ Jesus, for ye also have suffered like things of your own countrymen, even as they have.”
+We’re in 1 Thessalonians chapter 2, coming now to verse 14 he said, “Ye brethren became followers of the churches of God which in Judea are in Christ Jesus, for ye also have suffered like things of your own countrymen, even as they have.”
 Couple of thoughts here.
 Your geographical location is important.
 The churches of God which are in Judea.
 Your geographical location’s important but there is another location that is even more important, that is that you’re in Christ.

 The churches of God which are in Judea are in Christ Jesus.
 And so, pastor, you may have an inner city church or you may have a suburban church or you may have a rural church or you may be a traveling evangelist or you may be a Sunday School teacher or whatever your position may be in the Lord’s work.
 And circumstances then differ, you can’t run an inner city church as you would an affluent suburban church, it doesn’t work.
 There are different ways of doing things depending on different locations, aren’t there?
 But there is a oneness in the Lord Jesus Christ that gives you your super-location.
 All of us are in Christ Jesus and so the banker from suburbia kneels besides the laboring person who doesn’t even have a second suit of clothes to come to church in and the two of them meet at Calvary, because the ground is level at the cross, isn’t it?
 Ah, yes.
 The churches in Judea which are in Christ Jesus and it’s the church in Pittsburgh and the church in Chicago and the church in Los Angeles and the church in New York and the church in Atlanta and the church in whatever town you may live in which is in Christ Jesus, that’s the location that counts, in Christ, that’s what makes us one.